 - 1. An official transcript showing a conferred bachelor's degree from a regionally accredited college or university. - 2.
 Any other official transcripts needed to verify undergraduate prerequisite courses or graduate transfer credit.
-Students may transfer up to 6 semester hours of graduate coursework toward an MBA degree, provided that the courses are approved by the Dean of TCAGS. - 3.
+Students may transfer up to 6 semester hours of graduate coursework toward an MBA degree, provided that the courses are approved by the Dean of AGS. - 3.
 An overall grade point average of 2.7, or a GPA of at least 3.0 in the last 60 semester hours of undergraduate study.
 Probationary admission is possible for GPAs between 2.50 2.69. - 4.
-For those applicants whom English is a second language, student must submit a suitable TOEFL scores (70 internet-based, 195 computer-based, or 525 paper-based). - 5.
+International students are also required to take the Test of English as a Foreign Language (TOEFL) before being considered for admission.
+The minimum TOEFL score is 560. - 5.
 A professional resume with relevant work experience noted. - 6.
 Three letters of recommendation from persons who can attest to an applicant's readiness for graduate-level study.